lukstafi/lukstafi.github.io/notes/WSL_install_new_distro.md

 I tried to install WiFi but failed, so I picked the LAN connection.
 Adding the user does not suport `sudo`, so I logged in as root, `pkg install sudo`, `pw group add sudo`, `pw group mod sudo -m lukstafi`, `pkg install vim` -- this also installs/enables `visudo`.
-Now to install `opam`, I did `cd /usr/ports/devel/ocaml-opam; sudo make install`.
-That asked me with a nice UI to configure many of the dependencies.

-Turns out going directly for `make install` was a mistake.
-I should have [Build port but install dependencies with pkg](https://forums.freebsd.org/threads/build-port-but-install-dependencies-with-pkg.54447/).
-Installing everything from source takes a day (still running).
+Now to install `opam`, I did `cd /usr/ports/devel/ocaml-opam; sudo make install` -- don't do this!
+Using both ports and packages can potentially mess up things.
+(It's possible to [Build port but install dependencies with pkg](https://forums.freebsd.org/threads/build-port-but-install-dependencies-with-pkg.54447/).
+Installing everything from source takes ~ a day?)
+In the end, I gave up and run `sudo pkg install ocaml-opam`.
+Then I faced problems with X11 and re-installed everything.
-Quoting spky:

-> In the ports directory I run
-> `make run-depends-list | sort -n > ~/d-run`
-> and then
-> `make build-depends-list | sort -n > ~/d-build`
->
-> Then I can diff the output:
-> `diff ~/d-run ~/d-build`
->
-> First make sure that the required run-depends are installed, then I run pkg add on the packages from the diff output, run make install clean and then run pkg remove on the diff output again.
-Finally some pkg autoremove to clean up.
+Next, setting up a GUI Window Manager, on top of either [X11](https://docs.freebsd.org/en/books/handbook/x11/) or [Wayland](https://docs.freebsd.org/en/books/handbook/wayland/).
+I tried lots of things but nothing worked.
+TO BE CONTINUED?

 ## Package managers